paketo-buildpacks/paketo-website/content/docs/howto/php.md

 ### Configure PHP with a custom `.ini` file
-If you'd like to configure custom `.ini` files in addition to the default `php.ini` provided by the [PHP Dist buildpack][bp/php-dist], users can provide their own configuration file in the application source directory under a directory named `.php.ini.d/`.
+If you'd like to configure custom `.ini` files in addition to the default `php.ini` provided by the [PHP Dist buildpack][bp/php-dist], you can provide your own configuration file in the application source directory under a directory named `.php.ini.d/`.
 Check out the reference docs about the [`PHP_INI_SCAN_DIR`]({{< ref "docs/reference/php-reference#php_ini_scan_dir"
 >}}) for more information about defaults.